An Explainable Deep-learning Model of Proton Auroras on Mars: Methods

 as a third loss function for training.
 The complete loss function used for training is a weighted sum of the three loss functions \begin{widetext}

 \end{widetext} where weight coefficients ${\rm \lambda_1}$ and ${\rm \lambda_2}$ are hyperparameters used for balancing contributions of the different loss function terms.

 Since the ANN learns empirically from the data it is important to have the training data free from any biases with respect to the modeled phenomena i.e. in this case Ly-${\rm \alpha}$ intensity and proton aurora enhancements.
 As shown in Figure~\ref{fig:iuvsExamples}c, the number of limb scan profiles decrease significantly with increasing enhancement.
 We bin the Ly-${\rm \alpha}$ profiles in training data as per EM and repeat the number of samples, i.e. oversample, the data in bins with high EM values to match the number in the lowest enhancement bin.
-Thus, the distribution of Ly-${\rm \alpha}$ profiles to be modelled in the training data is uniform with respect to EM.
+Thus, the distribution of Ly-${\rm \alpha}$ profiles to be modeled in the training data is uniform with respect to EM.
+Oversampling is a standard technique in ML for countering the inadequacy of number of samples in the training data in extreme regimes of the modeled phenomena.
+However, this may introduce a bias with respect to the inputs to the model.
+Here, $\rm{L_s}$ and SZA are known to be important for proton auroras and the oversampled training data introduces a sampling bias that the duplicated samples of the higher EMs are dominated by observations from $\rm{L_s \sim 270\degree}$ and ${\rm SZA \sim 50\degree}$ (see appendix Figure~\ref{fig:lsszaosDist}).
+Consequences of this bias in the oversampled training data are considered in Section~\ref{sec:discussion}.

+Each input feature measurement is standardized, by subtracting mean and dividing by standard deviation, before feeding into the ANN.
+Sine and cosine values of all angular input variables and local time (with a period of 24~h) are used to ensure continuity across branch cuts.
+Each true observed ${\rm Ly-\alpha}$ altitude profile, ${\rm \bf{Y_{true}}}$, is normalized by the maximum ${\rm Ly-\alpha}$ emission value corresponding to each altitude.
+The sigmoid neurons in the ANN output layer yield a value between 0 and 1, that are reconverted back to the original units using the same observed maximum ${\rm Ly-\alpha}$ emission values.

-Apart from weights and biases, the ANN model also has hyperparameters that are important for training the model and minimising the loss function.
+Apart from weights and biases, the ANN model also has hyperparameters that are important for training the model and minimizing the loss function.
 These include the learning rate i.e. the step size for the stochastic gradient descent, batch size i.e. the number of samples used to calculate the gradients for updating weights and biases, the parameters ${\rm \lambda_1}$ and ${\rm \lambda_2}$ for the loss function.
-We monitor the performance of model on the validation data to tune the values of these hyperparameters.
+We monitor the performance of the model on the validation data to tune the values of these hyperparameters.
 We implement the ANN model using pytorch \citep{NEURIPS2019_bdbca288}.